-The authorities in Shanghai adjust the statutory minimum wage in each April.
-Since 1st April 2018, wages for full-time workers will be raised to RMB 2,420 per month, while wages for part-time employees will be raised to RMB 21 per hour.
+The authorities in Shanghai adjust the statutory minimum wage.
+Since 1st July 2021, wages for full-time workers will be raised to RMB 2,590 per month, with the hourly wage at RMB 23 per hour.

 The Employer shall practice a working hour system under which labourers shall work for no more than eight hours a day and no more than 44 hours a week on average.
 An employer shall ensure each employee to have at least one day off for a week.

 Employees who have worked over one year are entitled to annual leave with pay.
 For employees who have been in the workforce for less than 10 years, the annual leave is 5 days; for more than 10 years and less than 20 years, the annual leave is 10 days; and for more than 20 years, the annual leave is 15 days.

 Employees employed under a continuous contract are entitled to not less than one day of rest per week.